Polygon (website): Valnet (2025–present)

 In May 2025, Vox Media sold Polygon to Valnet, while also laying off most of their staff.
 This layoff included EIC Plante.
 Aftermath reported they were informed by a "former employee" that "at least 25 people have been let go" and noted many of the laid off staff "were union members".
-Represented by the Writers Guild of America East, the Vox Media Union is negotiating a new contract with Vox Media; Kotaku commented that the union "blasted the sale and layoffs".
-Chris Grant shared his frustrations on Bluesky, stating that Valnet had refused to meet with him or answer questions during the process, adding "this is the end of my journey with the thing I created".
+The Vox Media Union was negotiating a new contract with Vox Media at the time, and the Writers Guild of America East (who represents the union) condemned the sale as union busting.
+Chris Grant shared his frustrations on Bluesky, stating that Valnet had refused to meet with him or answer questions during the process.

 In an interview, Valnet's Rony Arzoumanian said that the deal to purchase Polygon had been in the works for a few months, and that they retained about ten staff and expect to add more to build its team to build out the site more for the next five to ten years.
 Arzoumanian also said they had no plans to eliminate the archive of Polygon articles, nor to incorporate artificial intelligence in their product.